-Winfried Wilcke (PhD) is the Senior Manager for Nanoscale Science&Technology and a Distinguished Research Staff Member at the IBM Research Center in San Jose, CA. He is co-author of over 120 publications in nuclear physics, computer architecture and energy, including a 2008 collection of stories (Random Walk at Amazon) and patents in computer engineering.
-Wilcke has been chair of multiple conferences, including Compcon, Hot Chips and founder of the ‘Beyond Lithium Ion’ conference series.
+Wilcke is co-author of over 120 publications (3500 citations) in nuclear physics, computer architecture and energy, a book (Random Walk at Amazon) and numerous patents in computer engineering.
+Wilcke has been chair of several conferences, including Compcon, Hot Chips and is the founder of the ‘Beyond Lithium Ion’ conference series.

-Wilcke received a Ph.D. in experimental nuclear physics in Germany (1976) and worked at the University of Rochester, Lawrence Berkeley Lab and Los Alamos on heavy-ion induced strongly damped and fusion nuclear reactions and meson physics.
-In 1983 he joined IBM Research in Yorktown Heights,NY, where he played a key role in creating IBM's line of very fast distributed memory supercomputers as the initiator of the Victor experimental supercomputers and senior manager of the Vulcan project.
-The latter led eventually to the successful IBM SP series of very large supercomputers.
+Wilcke received a Ph.D. in experimental nuclear physics (1976) and worked at the University of Rochester, Lawrence Berkeley Lab and Los Alamos on heavy-ion nuclear reactions and meson physics.
+In 1983 he joined IBM Research in Yorktown Heights,NY, where he played a key role in creating IBM's line of very fast distributed memory supercomputers , including the Victor (research) and the IBM SP series of supercomputers.

-In 1991, Wilcke participated in the startup of HAL Computer Systems, where he was Director of Architecture and later CTO.
+In 1991, Wilcke co-founded HAL Computer Systems, where he was first Director of Architecture and later CTO.
 HAL grew to 450 people before it was purchased by Fujitsu.
-It was instrumental in creating jointly with Sun Microsystems the 64-bit Sparc architecture, which is now underlying all Sun and Fujitsu Sparc systems which had a total revenue of about $150Billion between 1995 and 2007.
-This includes the Fujitsu K-computer, which in early 2012 became the then fastest computer in the world.
+It was instrumental in creating jointly with Sun Microsystems the 64-bit SPARC architecture, which is now underlying all Sun and Fujitsu Sparc systems which had a total revenue of about $150Billion between 1995 and 2007.
+This includes the Fujitsu K-computer, which in early 2012 was the then fastest computer in the world.
 He participated in various roles in a total 4 startups with 3 successful exits.

-In 1996, Wilcke retired temporarily from R&D and embarked on a long tropical sailing/diving voyage, then rejoined IBM Research in California, where, in 2001, he started the IBM IceCube project.
-IceCube is an unusal modular 3D storage system and became a short-lived IBM spin-out company.
-In 2008 Wilcke became senior manager of Nanoscale Science & Technology, which includes projects in quantum physics, batteries and machine learning and especially general artificial intelligence.
+In 1996, Wilcke retired temporarily from R&D and embarked on a long tropical sailing/diving voyage, then rejoined IBM Research in California, where, in 2001, he founded an IBM spin-out company.
+Later he became senior manager of Nanoscale Science & Technology, which includes projects in quantum physics, batteries and machine learning and especially general artificial intelligence.
 His future role as General Manager of a spinout will at the intersection of big data and biology safety.

-His personal interests include flying (he owns a collection of airplanes), sailing, diving and writing.
+His personal interests include flying (he owns thee airplanes), sailing, diving and writing.